 Blizzard did very well in this area.
 They want as many people to be able to play World of Warcraft as possible so the computer hardware requirements are modest by current standards.
 If (your or) your child's computer is able to play most recent game titles fairly well then it's likely that it will play WoW just as well.
 The official hardware requirements from Blizzard are available on their site.
 For the most part, what they list there is honestly sufficient to play the game with low to moderate graphics options selected.
-If you have any doubts about the ability of the computer in question to be able play World of Warcraft, browse to the Can You Run It web site from that machine.
+If you have any doubts about the ability of the computer in question to be able to play World of Warcraft, browse to the Can You Run It website from that machine.
 Let the site examine the computer to see if it has what it takes.
 Start typing "World of Warcraft" into the text box and choose whatever the latest expansion pack's name is after that.
 The site offers several ways to check your system and match it against the requirements.
 The method I chose will temporarily install a small application that scans the machine to see if it meets the minimum and recommended requirements.

 Most people play WoW on desktop computers.
 Laptops can be used to play WoW, but they should have a discrete graphics chip (aka GPU) rather than an integrated graphics chip, which most do not have.
 An easy way to tell is that if the laptop mentions having with dedicated (or dedicated and shared) graphics memory, it almost certainly has a discrete graphics chip; if it mentions only shared memory for graphics, it is almost certainly using an integrated graphics chip.
-Some laptops are designed for playing games, and will do fine with WoW.
+Some laptops are designed for playing games and will do fine with WoW.
 I have played WoW on a fairly old, low-end laptop (with 2GB of RAM using Windows XP and with a dedicated graphics chip).
 With the graphics settings all set to low, the game played decently and still looked pretty good.
 In general, it's best to stick with a desktop machine.

-Blizzard offers the Blizzard Authenticator in the US, Canada, Australia, New Zealand and Latin America as one way to add a second level of security to your account.
+Blizzard offers physical Blizzard Authenticators in the US, Canada, Australia, New Zealand and Latin America as one way to add a second level of security to your account.
 For $6.50, it's a steal.
 Blizzard also offers a free mobile authenticator application for Apple iOS and Android devices.
 Both add a good amount of protection to the account for very little or no money.
 This is the proverbial "no-brainer;" get one of them.
 It may take several weeks for the Blizzard Authenticator to arrive, but that should not be an issue.
 Account hackers aren't interested in the 1 gold, 57 silver that you or your child's level 12 character has or in the one or two rare items of armor they are wearing.
 Your child is relatively safe until they reach the higher levels where they have a large amount of gold and valuable items.

 When your child reaches the point where they are doing instances (or right away if they are joining WoW with a group of friends), they will want to get a headset with a microphone.
 This is especially true in the higher levels or when and if they join a guild.
 The Ventrilo software, discussed below, is used to allow players to talk to each other over the Internet.
 It's much more efficient than typing messages into the party chat window (and doesn't require that the player stop playing in order to type messages).
 I do recommend getting a decent quality headset.
 A $10 headset sounds like a $10 headset to the other players who may not even be able to understand what your child is saying.
-Expect to pay more on the order of $20-$50.
+Expect to pay more like $20-$50.
 Make sure to get a stereo, not mono (single-ear) headset.

 High-speed Internet Connection